 Suitable for baby strollers (lifts are available to enter train carriages along the platforms)

-At the entrance we were given a full explanation for what’s on today, when and where to go and what to see.
+At the entrance, we were given a full explanation for what’s on today, when and where to go and what to see.
 We could not make up our mind what to choose!
 So many options.
 We finally decided to start visiting the trains from platform 22 going up and down the tracks, reading the information about the old trains and progressing along the platforms towards the last one (platform 11).
 We stopped the walk when there was something worth seeing at a specific time, like visiting Saskatchewan car – the private train of the Canadian’s Pacific Railway president William Van Horne, and then we resumed the walk.
 A lot of carriages are accessible to hop on, to see and feel from the inside.
-Some carriages have kids stations with bricks, games, train toys, dressing up etc.
+Some carriages have kids stations with bricks, games, train toys, dressing up, etc.

 During our visit, there were two different trains departing (few departs per day); we decided to go for the Christmas Train which departs from the Hays Station (located outside of the main building).
-Only few minutes’ walk and we arrived to a relatively old blue train, we went aboard to a nicely heated train.
+Only a few minutes walk and we arrived at a relatively old blue train, we went aboard to a nicely heated train.
 The train’s journey takes about half an hour in total.
 Very short ride to the Santa’s house, who boarded the train with his lovely assistant.
 The kids were queuing with the rest and were happy to receive a nice gift each!
 The train continues just a few more hundred meters and goes back the same way.

-Hays Station where we boarded has toilet room inside and also a small indoor playground – train related of course.
+Hays Station where we boarded has toilet room inside and also a small indoor playground – train-related of course.

-We returned for the main building just on time for cookie decoration session (at extra cost – 2$ per cookie).
+We returned for the main building just in time for cookie decoration session (at extra cost – 2$ per cookie).
 This workshop was located at the main building’s coffee shop near the miniature train models (near station D on the map).